ENGL 2105 : Workplace-Based Writing and Research

 • Learn to live with uncertainty.

-• Look for contradictions and anomolies.
+• Look for contradictions and anomalies.

 Confirmation bias -- we humans are attracted to evidence that supports our beliefs and we tend to ignore or discount contradictory evidence.
 Once we believe something, we are hard-wired to find proof everywhere.
 Because we also tend to like people like us, that is who have similar views, we tend to surround ourselves with people who confirm our prior beliefs and thus it is even harder to think critically.
 This bias for confirmation is exacerbated by the way our Internet practices tend to filter what we see to conform to our preferences, our likes, our friends' likes, and so on.
 It's quite easy to mistake the block where you live for the whole world.